H0mTanks/Argon3DRenderer/README.md

 Argon3D reads in a .obj file with an optional png texture and renders the 3D mesh on the screen.
 The mesh can be rotated, translated and scaled through the WASD and Arrow Keys.

+The different rendering modes supported are shown in the gif below

 ![](https://github.com/ActualHomTanks/gifs/blob/main/argon.gif)

 ## Concepts learnt and applied in this project